droglenc/NCMTH207/modules/prep/SLRInference.md

 1. Carefully explain what is meant to be contained in a confidence interval (for a prediction).
 1. Carefully explain what is meant to be contained in a prediction interval.
 1. Is a "confidence interval" or a "prediction interval" narrower?
 Explain why.
+1. What R function is used to make predictions in R?
+What argument do you use to make a confidence interval?
+A prediction interval?
+1.